-As part of the restructuring plan related to the decision to withdraw from the Contrast Media market and the closure of a printing plate factory in the Graphics business segment, individual impairment losses on goodwill have been booked amounting to 7 million Euro (HealthCare business segment: 6 million Euro; Graphics business segment: 1 million Euro).
+In the course of 2016, as part of the restructuring plan related to the decision to withdraw from the contrast media market and the closure of a printing plate factory in the Graphics business segment, individual impairment losses on goodwill have been booked amounting to 7 million Euro (HealthCare business segment: 6 million Euro; Graphics business segment: 1 million Euro).

-At year-end 2015 and 2016, the Group has tested its goodwill and intangible assets with indefinite useful lives for impairment.
+At year-end 2017 and 2016, the Group has tested its goodwill and intangible assets with indefinite useful lives for impairment.
 It relates to trademarks with indefinite useful life that are fully attributed to the operating segment Agfa HealthCare.
 In addition, the Group assessed whether there was an indication of impairment for intangible assets with finite useful lives.
 These tests did not result in the recording of any impairment loss.

-The Group's management has reviewed the appropriateness of the useful lives of its major intangible assets at year-end 2016.
+The Group's management has reviewed the appropriateness of the useful lives of its major intangible assets at year-end 2017.
 This review has not resulted in revised amortization periods.
 More information on the underlying assumptions of the useful lives is provided in section 13.3 of this note.